 What Is the Job Demand for Biologists / Biological Scientists?

 Job demand is high as it is with all STEM (science, technology, engineering, math) subjects.
 Presently, most countries in the developed world have a skills shortage in this area.
 The USA is no different.
-Demand is expected to grow at an average 5% between 2014 and 2024, the average for all occupations.
-However, there will be variation depending on the chosen career path.
-Demand for biological technicians will rise by around 5%, wildlife biologist around 4% (smaller average than all industries) and microbiologists with also rise by around 4%.
-The states with the highest employment levels include California (over 8,000), Maryland (around 3,500) and Massachusetts (around 1,500).
+Demand is expected to grow at an average 5% between 2020 and 2030 for both microbiologists and biochemists.*

 What Are the Education Requirements to Become a Biologist / Biological Scientist?